e2nIEE/pandapower/CONTRIBUTING.rst

     def double_rated_power(net):
        net.sn_kva *= 3

 The introduced test will fail.
 If this change would be submitted, the pull request would not be accepted, as it leads to failing tests in Travis CI.
-In that way, tests ensure the continuing integrity of the development and ensure that no functionality is inadverdently broken.
+In that way, tests ensure the continuing integrity of the development and ensure that no functionality is inadvertently broken.

 Tests with pytest can be more complex than the simple example above.
-For how to handle e.g. pytest fixtures, xfailing tests etc. referr to the documentation of pytest.
+For how to handle e.g. pytest fixtures, xfailing tests etc. refer to the documentation of pytest.